 High

-What is the level of risk for this child?
-Medium
+What is the level of viels for this skill?
+Medium What is the level of risk for this child?
 Low

 This should be read in conjunction with the guidance on the front of the risk assessment tool.

 Low - Presenting some vulnerability factors but appear to relate to 'normal teenage' behaviour.
 No statutory intervention required but may benefit from low level monitoring, awareness raising.